NordicHPC/sonar/README.md

 Those subcommands are all run-once: Sonar exits after producing output.
 Additionally, however, `sonar daemon` starts Sonar and keeps it memory-resident, running subprograms at intervals specified by a configuration file.
-In this mode, exfiltration of data in production normally happens via Kafka.
+In the daemon mode, exfiltration of data is to a remote Kafka broker or into a directory tree.

 Finally, `sonar help` prints some useful help.

 ## Compilation and installation